www.Human Truth.info

 Now, enough about aliens, and back on to purely Earthly and Human concerns, although concerns that are of no less a spurious and otherworldly nature.

-3. The Design of Earth's Food Chain is Evil
+2.2.
+The Design of Earth's Food Chain is Evil

-“If life was created, and not simply the result of undirected unconscious evolution (as seems sensible), this is surely the worst possible way to have created life.
-It appears very much that life cannot survive without causing suffering for other life.
-A god could not have created a more vicious cycle if it tried: Tying the very existence of life with the necessary killing of other life is the work of an evil genius, not of an all-powerful and all-loving god, that could choose if it wanted to sustain all life immediately and forever with manna from heaven.
-But it seems such an all-powerful good god doesn't exist.”
+If life was created, and not simply the result of undirected unconscious evolution, this is surely the worst possible way to have created life.
+A god could not have created a more vicious cycle if it tried: tying the very existence of life with the necessary killing of other life is the work of an evil genius, not of an all-powerful and all-loving god.
+Either no god ever instigated life or guided it, or, such a god is monstrously evil.

-4. What Vampires and Zombies Teach Us About Ourselves
+2.3.
+What Vampires and Zombies Teach Us About Ourselves

-“Small animals feed on insects.
+Small animals feed on insects.
 Large animal predators feed on small predators.
 This is natural.
 This is normal.
 We are not surprised when, one level up, we find that we eat "lower" animals, such as rabbits.
 It's how it is.
 Our intelligence and development has made us the arbiter of life on this planet.
 We value Human lives much more than animal life.
 So, we side strongly with the survivors of zombie plagues and we feel they have every right to survive by killing zombies, because the living are so much better than them.
 Through several levels of the food chain, we are happy to admit that it is normal for the higher species to use lower species.
 But why, then, do we draw the line at our level?
 Vampires, and the elite, are a level better than the untermensch, so why are we appalled when "they" use us according to the natural laws that we accept?
 We accept natural laws to justify our using of lower species, so how come we find it so repugnant when higher species use us?
 The reason is that our justification for the food chain is fake; the real reason is necessity.
 We will do what it takes to keep on top.
 Likewise, so will vampires.
 And so will the human survivors of zombie films: They will kill, in order to keep in power.

 Zombie and vampire films therefore, teach us much about humanity and the will to power.
 We learn that the 'natural laws' that we use to justify our existence at the top of the food chain are not the real justifications, and that we are simply self-interested, species-biased and paradigm-biased.
-Anything better than us we fight against, and anything weaker than us we exploit.”
+Anything better than us we fight against, and anything weaker than us we exploit.

 Prof. Richard Dawkins, a foremost biologist and expert in evolution, explains that Human culture has a history of species-ism:

-“The feeling that members of one's own species deserve special moral consideration as compared with members of other species is old and deep.
+The feeling that members of one's own species deserve special moral consideration as compared with members of other species is old and deep.
 Killing people outside war is the most seriously regarded crime ordinarily committed.
 The only thing more strongly forbidden by our culture is eating people (even if they are already dead).
 We enjoy eating members of other species, however. [...]
 We cheerfully countenance the shooting without trial of fairly mild animal pests.
 Indeed we kill members of other harmless species as a means of recreation and amusement.
 A human foetus, with no more human feeling than an amoeba, enjoys a reverence and legal protection far in excess of those granted to an adult chimpanzee. [...]
-The foetus belongs to our own species, and is instantly accorded special privileges and rights because of it.”
+The foetus belongs to our own species, and is instantly accorded special privileges and rights because of it.

-"The Selfish Gene" by Prof. Richard Dawkins (1976)8
+"The Selfish Gene" by Prof. Richard Dawkins (1976)6

-5. Genetically Modified Food
+3. Modified Food

-5.2.
-Genetically Modified Food
+3.1.
+Genetically Modified Food7

 The Skeptical Inquirer magazine is famous for its careful facts-only analyses.
 Their summary of the state of GM food in Europe reads:

-“In Europe, only one genetically modified (GM) plant variety is cultivated: the insect-resistant Bt GM maize.
+In Europe, only one genetically modified (GM) plant variety is cultivated: the insect-resistant Bt GM maize.
 Even so, its cultivation is still very controversial. [...]
 Opponents to the use of biotechnology in agriculture are still very aggressive, particularly in France.
 They seek to ban all GM food for humans and animals.
-Greenpeace and the well-known neoluddite Josι Bovι are heavily lobbying both the French government and European commissioners. [...]
+Greenpeace and the well-known neoluddite José Bové are heavily lobbying both the French government and European commissioners. [...]

 More than 500 scientists from French and European public research organisations [signed a declaration to] affirm that any new plant variety, genetically modified or not, should be considered only on a case-by-case basis.
 They note, and specialized committees throughout the world agree, that the insecticidal active compound present in Bt GM maize has been exploited for decades by conventional and organic gardeners without any observable toxic or allergic response. [...]
-These signatories state that the "No to GMO" campaign is based only on imaginary or false uncertainties.”
+These signatories state that the "No to GMO" campaign is based only on imaginary or false uncertainties.

-Skeptical Inquirer (2008)12
+Skeptical Inquirer (2008)8

-5.3.
+3.3.
 God's Will Versus Genetics

 Many religionists, especially conservative Christians in the USA and fundamentalists around the world, oppose Humankind's intervention in genetics.
-"Some, like Leon Kass, the former head of President Bush's bioethics council, regard genetic interventions as humankind's contemporary replay of the Tower of Babel episode"14.
+"Some, like Leon Kass, the former head of President Bush's bioethics council, regard genetic interventions as humankind's contemporary replay of the Tower of Babel episode"15.
 They say we 'shouldn't play God', that genetic engineering is a Promethean seizure of God's power.
-A poll in 1997 revealed that 70% of Americans said only God should have the power to interfere with inherited traits, following on from polls in the 1980s that saw two-thirds of Americans declare that the altering of human genes was against God's will14.
+A poll in 1997 revealed that 70% of Americans said only God should have the power to interfere with inherited traits, following on from polls in the 1980s that saw two-thirds of Americans declare that the altering of human genes was against God's will15.

 I will now offer four arguments that genetic engineering is in accordance with God's will - and also offer one cheeky argument that at the very least, genetic engineering foils the Devil's plans!
 So for those of us who don't believe in such dualisms, take the following with a philosophical pinch of salt: